 Oxford Street is your best bet for all the main highstreet shops, like Topshop etc etc. I loove Covent Garden and such, there’s Rokit (the ivntage store) and that there..also there’s Carnaby street for shopping aswell!
-These are just my personal faves though, haha (I’ve not yet have a chance to go to Brick Lane etc)posted about 6 years ago
+These are just my personal faves though, haha (I’ve not yet have a chance to go to Brick Lane etc)posted over 6 years ago

 Yeah Oxford Street has the massive Topshop, which is pretty amazing, but you are probably better off going to Brick Lane area for something more unique.
 Or maybe try out markets like Spitalfields or Dover Street Market.
-Also you should try to go to Borough Market for lunch…..amazing food!hope that was all a bit useful!have a nice trip :)posted about 6 years ago
+Also you should try to go to Borough Market for lunch…..amazing food!hope that was all a bit useful!have a nice trip :)posted over 6 years ago

 Also hit up the Primark on Oxford Street, its on the Park Lane side of the street if I remember correctly, down next to the Marble Arch.
 They are known for cool pieces and VERY cheap prices.

 Also, Kinghtbridge is fun, that’s where Harod’s is along with a bunch of posh shops, but there’s also a nice H&M. You might not be able to afford anything, but it’s fun to walk around and see, it’s a pretty part of town.I also really like Selfridges, which is an AMAZING department store also on Oxford Street.
 It’s almost like a mall because there are a bunch of little boutiques, all name brands from Topshop to Chanel, but they are all inside an awesome department store.